ABU DHABI MEDIA COMPANY Abu Dhabi, UNITED ARAB EMIRATES

 Describe the creative idea.

-Coupling creativity with technology, we merged billboards and radio – two ‘outdated’ media –into one innovative experience: 'Louvre Abu Dhabi Highway Gallery'.
+Coupling creativity with technology, we merged billboards and radio – two ‘outdated’ media, and created an innovative experience: 'Louvre Abu Dhabi Highway Gallery'.
+Giving new life to the dying media.

 As commuters drove down the E11, they encountered Louvre Abu Dhabi’s masterpieces like never before: on 9-metre-high billboards outside their windows and through 30-second stories of each artwork from the museum audio guide, directly to people’s car radios.